Tran-Thu-Le/share/How_to_download_python_package.md

 **Part 1. download project**
- - Create and enter the folder that we want to save the code
+ * Create and enter the folder that we want to save the code
- - Open terminal by right-click and choose "open terminal"
+ * Open terminal by right-click and choose "open terminal"
- - Check whether python3, virtual environment, git, pip were installed in your computer or not
+ *  Check whether python3, virtual environment, git, pip were installed in your computer or not
-		- `python3 --version`
+	 * `python3 --version`
-		- `virtualenv --version`
+	 * `virtualenv --version`
-		- `git --version`
+	 * `git --version`
-		- `pip --version`
+	 * `pip --version`
-		- If everything was going well, continue!
-Otherwise, try to install it!
+	 * If everything goes well, move on!
+If not, try installing them manually!
  - Copy their project: `git clone https://github.com/yingcongtan/deep_inv_opt.git`

 **Part 2. setup virtual environment**